from pathlib import Path

 5.6 Conclusion

-Polars has really good time series support, though expanding aggregations and holiday calendars are niches in which it is lacking.
+Polars has really good time series support, though expanding aggregations and holiday calendars are niches in which it is somewhat lacking.
 Pandas DateTimeIndexes are quite cool too, even if they do bring some pain.